img

 Straight‑through medium channel

 The medium channel inside the valve body is straight through.
 The fluid enters and exits in a straight line, with no turns or obstructions.
-This contributes to the low flow resistance and makes gate valves ideal for applications where pressure drop must be minimized.
+This contributes to the low flow resistance and makes this design ideal for applications where pressure drop must be minimized, such as long-distance pipelines or suction lines.

 Large height, long opening and closing time

 Because the gate must travel the full height of the bore, these valves have a longer stroke than quarter‑turn valves.
-Opening or closing a large gate valve can take many turns of the wheel.
+Opening or closing a large gate valve can take many turns of the wheel – sometimes 20-30 turns for a 12-inch valve.
 For actuated valves, this means slower operation compared to ball or butterfly valves.
 For applications that cycle frequently, a quarter‑turn valve might be better.

 Simple shape, short structure length